Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Architecture details and ablation studies

 \paragraph{Baseline} The SIREN network differs from the Fourier features network because it does not explicitly incorporate frequencies as input.
 Instead, it is a multi-layer perceptron network that utilizes sine activation functions.
 An adjustable parameter, denoted $\omega_0$, is multiplied with the input matrices of the preceding layers to capture a broader range of frequencies.
 For this comparison, we adopt the same hyperparameters described in \cref{sec:hyperparameters}, selecting $\omega_0=30$ to align with \cite{SIREN}.
 Furthermore, we set the learning rate of both the hypernetwork and the INR to $5 \times 10^{-5}$ to enhance training stability.
-In Table \ref{tab:sirenVSfourier}, we compare the imputation results obtained by the Fourier features network and the SIREN network, specifically focusing on the first period of size 2000 from the \textit{Electricity} dataset.
+In Table \ref{tab:sirenVSfourier}, we compare the imputation results obtained by the Fourier features network and the SIREN network, specifically focusing on the first time window from the \textit{Electricity}, \textit{Traffic} and \textit{Solar} datasets.

-\paragraph{Results}{According to the results presented in \cref{tab:sirenVSfourier}, the Fourier features network outperforms the SIREN network in the imputation task on the \textit{Electricity} dataset.
+\paragraph{Results}{According to the results presented in \cref{tab:sirenVSfourier}, the Fourier features network outperforms the SIREN network in the imputation task on these datasets.
 Notably, the performance gap between the two network architectures are more pronounced at low sampling rates.
-This disparity can be attributed to the SIREN network's difficulty in accurately capturing high frequencies when the time series is sparsely observed.}
+This disparity can be attributed to the SIREN network's difficulty in accurately capturing high frequencies when the time series is sparsely observed.
+We hypothesize that the MLP with ReLU activations correctly learns the different frequencies of time series with multi-temporal patterns by switching on or off the Fourier embedding frequencies. }